ABowedBass/helloWorkflow/README.md

 #### helloWorldWorkflow
-* Sends the file to ingest to baseIngestFile, sets metadata on the asset, and sends the asset to a createProxiesAnyAsset workflow to generate a proxy
+* uses the value of 'helloWorkflow'(which will either be 'Groovy Hello' or 'Hello Workflow') to parse the string to the value of 'Hello World'

 ### Flow: